 Fear of abandonment.
-It can destroy your life if left unchecked; especially so if you are in a relationship with a suspected Narcissist.
+It can destroy your life if left unchecked; especially if you are in a relationship with a Narcissist.

 What many victims of narcissistic abuse confuse for love is really a manifestation of their fear of abandonment, which has been magnified by frequent silent treatments, as well as the devalue and discard phases carried out by their abusive partner(s).
 As a result, they remain in a constant state of fight-or-flight, with no seeming choice but to suffer through panic attacks, loss of appetite or binge-eating, rapid heartbeat, sleep disturbances, mood swings, and horrible, undying fear and obsessive thinking.

 Persistent sadness and insecurity are the result of emotional conditioning.
 They are rooted in earlier losses, abandonment, and disappointments.
 You might be stuck in abandonment grief from past events you no longer even remember.